 hierarchical-address+attributes: Representation of the address in hierarchical address scheme and assigned/modified attributes of the created resource.
 This shall be only valid for a Create operation.

 - attributes+child-resources: Representation of the requested resource, along with a nested representation of all of its child resource(s) in line with any provided filter criteria as given in the Filter Criteria parameter shall be returned as content.
 When this setting of Result Content is used, optionally the Originator may request to limit the response by a maximum total size or a maximum number of allowed nesting levels.
 For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, the attributes of that <container> resource and a nested representation of all of its <contentInstance> child-resource(s) are provided.
-This setting is only valid for a Retrieve operation.
+This setting shall be only valid for a Retrieve operation.

 attributes+child-resource-references: Representation of the requested resource, along with the address(es) of the child resource(s), possibly limited by a maximum number of retrieved links, shall be returned as content.
 For example, if the request is to retrieve a <container> resource, the <container> resource and the address(es) of the <contentInstance> child-resource(s) are provided.
-This setting is not valid for a Notify operation.
+This setting shall be only valid for a Retrieve operation.

 child-resource-references: Address(es) of the child resources, possibly limited by a maximum number of retrieved address(es), without any representation of the actual requested resource shall be returned as content.
 For example, if the request is to retrieve a <container> resource, only the address(es) of the <contentInstance> child-resource(s) is provided.
-This setting is not valid for a Notify operation.
+This setting shall be only valid for a Retrieve operation.

 nothing: Nothing shall be returned as operational result content.
-This setting is not valid for a retrieve operation.
+This shall only be valid for a Create/Update/Delete/Notify operation.
 For example, if the request is to delete a resource, this setting indicates that the response shall not include any content.

 original-resource: Representation of the original resource pointed by the link attribute in the announced resource shall be returned as content, without the address(es) of the child resource(s).
-This setting is only valid for a RETRIEVE Request where the To parameter targets the announced resource.
+This shall be only valid for a Retrieve Request where the To parameter targets the announced resource.

+Table 8.1.2-1: Summary of Result Content Values